 Our house is so close to this pier that we ride here several times a day and go swimming.
 We are calling the new house Harbor View.
 Fitting, don't you think?
 The Pres came up with it.
 I think this is the first house he's named.
 Though he wouldn't have given any suggestions if I hadn't asked, still, he's come a long way.
 Or, I'm wearing him down after all these years. :)

+Just beyond this pier is another water access park.
+Sometimes people jump off and swim pier to pier, or over to the beach area.
 I love this periwinkle wicker chair set that we pass every day.
 Such a luxurious, comfortable porch.
 I bet the owner would be surprised to come home and find us sitting up there!
 So far, we haven't succumbed to the urge.

 A side view of the Anglican church.